ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 This proposal defines syntax and semantics for the following header fields:

 - `RateLimit-Limit`: containing the requests quota in the time window;
+- `RateLimit-Remaining`: containing the remaining requests quota in the current window;
 - `RateLimit-Reset`: containing the time remaining in the current window, specified in seconds or as a timestamp;
-- `RateLimit-Remaining`: containing the remaining requests quota in the current window;

 The behavior of `RateLimit-Reset` is compatible with the one of `Retry-After`.

 The preferred syntax for `RateLimit-Reset` is the seconds notation respect to the timestamp one.

-The header fields definition allows to describe complex policies, including the ones using multiple and variable time windows or implementing concurrency limits.
+The header fields definition allows to describe complex policies, including the ones using multiple and variable time windows and dynamic quotas, or implementing concurrency limits.

 ## Goals